spdx/spdx-spec/docs/conformance.md

 mechanism to express how a vulnerability may affect a specific software element including if a fix is available.

-Conformance to the security profile compliance point does not entail support for the Licencing, Data Set, AI, Build, Lite, or Extension profiles of the SPDX.
+Conformance to the Security Profile compliance point does not entail support for the Licencing, Dataset, AI, Build, Lite, or Extension profiles of the SPDX.

 This compliance point facilitates interchange of the security information